ugeebindu15/fmcg-databricks-lakehouse/README.md

-# FMCG Lakehouse Data Engineering Project (Databricks Free Edition)
+# FMCG Lakehouse Data Engineering Project

 ##  Overview
-This project implements an end-to-end Lakehouse architecture for an FMCG company scenario where a large enterprise (Atlon) acquires a startup (Sports Bar).
+This project implements an end-to-end Lakehouse architecture for an FMCG company scenario where a large enterprise (Atlikon) acquires a startup (Sports Bar).

 The goal is to consolidate fragmented OLTP data into a unified analytics-ready platform using Databricks.